Lionel Barrymore: Medical issues

 Lew Ayres biographer Lesley Coffin and Louis B. Mayer biographer Scott Eyman argue that it was the combination of the broken hip and Barrymore's worsening arthritis that put him in a wheelchair.
 Barrymore family biographer Margot Peters says Gene Fowler and James Doane said Barrymore's arthritis was caused by syphilis, which they say he contracted in 1925.
 Eyman, however, explicitly rejects this hypothesis.

 Whatever the cause, Barrymore's performance in Captains Courageous in 1937 was one of the last times he would be seen standing and walking unassisted.
+On his next picture, Saratoga, Barrymore tripped over a cable on set, breaking his hip for the second time in two years and reportedly breaking his knee cap.
 Afterward, Barrymore was able to get about for a short period of time on crutches even though he was in great pain.
 During the filming of 1938's You Can't Take It With You, the pain of standing with crutches was so severe that Barrymore required hourly shots of painkillers.
 By 1938, Barrymore's disability forced him to relinquish the role of Ebenezer Scrooge (a role he made famous on the radio) to British actor Reginald Owen in the MGM film version of A Christmas Carol.
 From then on, Barrymore used a wheelchair exclusively and never walked again.
 He could, however, stand for short periods of time such as at his brother's funeral in 1942.